SS Cars: S. S.

 In 1929, John Black of Standard Motor Company and William Lyons teamed up to realise their long standing dream to produce a one of a kind sports car.
 This "First SS" was a sleek boat-tail open 2-seater.
 Its flowing design and streamlining pointed to an obvious attempt at making a fast car, possibly with the intention of venturing into racing.
 This car is believed to have been shipped to Australia in the late 1940s.

 While the initial link with John Black's Standard was slowly developed, bodies continued to be built on Austin, Standard, Fiat and lastly Wolseley Hornet chassis.
 Nevertheless, at Motor Show time in October 1931, Swallow eventually launched a car of its own, the SS 1, and displayed a prototype, all while the aforementioned little Wolseley Hornet Special continued alongside.

-"This car has its little knot of admirers around it every minute of the day, and from the point of view of general interest it is the most serious rival to the Rover Scarab.
-It is made by the Swallow Coachbuilding people on a chassis specially built for them by Standard, and featuring a six-cylinder side-valve engine of 15hp.
-But it is the body that is the big attraction.
-Its long low lines with no running boards and the head only a matter of four feet above the ground create an impression of speed and gracefulness which is quite worthy of comparison with the Lagondas and Delages.
-It is with a distinct shock that one notices the price is only £310.
-The radiator is quite different from the ordinary Standard type being specially designed to conform with the body lines and fitted with a chromium plated fluted front.
-It is set off with a futuristic emblem and the filler cap is tucked out of sight under the bonnet.
-The Rudge-Whitworth wire wheels are racing type, the wheel base being 9 ft 4 in and the track 4 ft 1 in.
-The coachbuilt body has a sliding roof of new design with leather-grained head and large travelling trunk at the rear.
-The cycle type wings are deeply domed the side valances being very deep so that the necessity for running boards is obviated.
-The interior of the car is beautifully finished, the cabinet work being done in very atrractive highly polished sycamore grained to resemble the back of a fiddle.
-The upholstery is in furniture hide.
-The particular model shown is finished in apple green and black and is a beauty in every sense of the term."
+It received favorable reviews upon its debut.